Keepnet – AI-powered human risk management platform logo

 Raccoon Stealer Abuses Telegram Infrastructure to Store C&C Addresses

-The Origin and Development of Racoon Stealer
+The Origin and Development of Raccoon Stealer

-What Does Racoon Stealer Steal?
+What Does Raccoon Stealer Steal?

 1. Login Credentials